mtebid/mtebid/README.md

 - 👋 Hi, I’m Mbah Emmanuel
 - 👀 I’m interested in  DevOps and cloud computing
 - 🌱 I’m currently learning DevOps
-- 💞️ I’m looking to collaborate on DevOps and AWS Solution Architech
+- 💞️ I’m looking to collaborate on DevOps and clouds
 - 📫 How to reach me ...Email mbahemmanueltebid@gmail.com,mtebid@yahoo.co.uk,

 <!---